David Siu: Career

-In 1995, Siu left TVB because he had not reached agreements in signing the new contract with TVB company.
-Later, he signed with Asia Television (ATV) a short contract.
-He shot some TV series’s ATV such as: Justic Bao, Coincidentally, and Beggar king.
+In 1995, Siu left TVB because he had not reached agreements in signing a new contract.
+Later, he signed a short contract with Asia Television (ATV).
+He appeared in such TV series as Justic Bao, Coincidentally, and Beggar King.

-Until 1997, Siu decided to take leave of HongKong Entertainment.
-He began to devote to running a 4-wheel drive conversion shop in Hong Kong.
+Until 1997, Siu decided to take leave of Hong Kong entertainment.
+He began running a 4-wheel drive conversion shop in Hong Kong.

-In 2012, Siu returned Hong Kong Entertainment to reshoot films.
-A Wall-Less World III – a short film ‘s RTHK television marked his return after many years.
-In 2014, he shot the film " Dot to Dot".
-After that, he participated in "The anniversary" in 2015.
-In the film, he reunited with the co-star Loletta Lee after 23 years from their success in The greed of man.
+In 2012, Siu returned to Hong Kong entertainment to reshoot films.
+In 2014, he shot the film Dot to Dot.
+After that, he participated in The Anniversary in 2015.
+In that film, he reunited with co-star Loletta Lee 23 years following their success in The Greed of Man.

-In April 2015, the classic TV series "The greed of man" was back on the air at late night on TVB.
-Once again, the film created a phenomenon for the media and audience.
-His name became hot again.

-The Unforgotten role – Ting Hou Hai

-David Siu is best- known for Ting How Hai ‘s The Greed of Man.
-It is the unforgettable role to Hong Kong and Asia audience.
-He featured the role successfully and impressively.
-The contradiction in the personality of Ting How Hai has become an obsession for many audience generations.
-Over the years, the role has always been voted Top 100 classic characters of Hong Kong Television.